-Data/Parameter Cwp100,i Data unit t CO 2 e ha -1 Description Carbon stock entering the wood products pool at the time of deforestation that is expected to be emitted over 100 years from forest stratum i Equations (14), (17); also indirectly in (3) and (4) Source of data Project (as delineated in module CP-W) Description of measurement methods and procedures to be applied See module CP-W Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-W Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-W Comments None
+Data/Parameter Cwp100,i Data unit t CO2e ha -1 Description Carbon stock entering the wood products pool at the time of deforestation that is expected to be emitted over 100 years from forest stratum i Equations Section 5.3.1.3, (14), (17); also indirectly in (3) and (4) Source of data Project (as delineated in module CP-W) Description of measurement methods and procedures to be applied See module CP-W Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module CP-W

+Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage

+Calculation method See module CP-W

+Comments None

 Data/Parameter MPL

 Data unit years

 Description Length of monitoring period

 Equations (32), (33)

 Source of data Project (metadata of imagery used to undertake plot interpretation for project monitoring)

 Description of measurement methods and procedures to be applied N/A

-Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied N/A Purpose of data Calculation of project emissions Calculation method Calculated as the difference between the average dates of imagery used to assess sample plots at the start and end of the monitored period.
+Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

+QA/QC procedures to be applied N/A

+Purpose of data Calculation of project emissions

+Calculation method Calculated as the difference between the average dates of imagery used to assess sample plots at the start and end of the monitored period.

 Comments None

 Data/Parameter $\Delta C{LK-ME,t}$

 Data unit t CO 2 e

 Description Cumulative net greenhouse gas emissions due to market-effects leakage in year t

-Equations (49)
+Equations Section 5.3.3.6, (49)

-Source of data Project (module LK-ME)

-Description of measurement methods and procedures to be applied See module LK-ME

-Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

-QA/QC procedures to be applied See module LK-ME

-Purpose of data Calculation of leakage

-Calculation method See module LK-ME

-Comments Summed across net greenhouse gas emissions due to market-effects leakage up to year t
+Source of data Project (module LK-ME) Description of measurement methods and procedures to be applied See module LK-ME Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied See module LK-ME Purpose of data Calculation of leakage Calculation method See module LK-ME Comments Summed across net greenhouse gas emissions due to market-effects leakage up to year t